gcharvin/DetecDiv/Tutorial/GUI_tutorial.md

 execution environment : GPU, CPU or parallel (to use multi cpu computing).

 ![This is an image](ClassifierGUI_tab2.png)

  3) ROIs used as trainingset or testset.

+The table displays the list of ROIs imported to be used either as training set (for training the classifier) or as testset (to benchmark the classifier).

 ![This is an image](ClassifierGUI_tab3.png)